 Halloween costumes are optional for all K-8 students.
 If worn, students should come to school in costumes.
 Costumes should not be too scary, and should allow for maximum movement and bending.
-Masks, head wear, makeup, and extra props (brooms, magic wands, weapons, etc.) should be left at home.
+Masks, head wear, makeup, and extra props that may pose a hazard should be left at home.
 Doing so will allow students to move safely throughout the parade and parties.